Tutorial: Set up SQL Data Sync between databases in Azure SQL Database and SQL Server

 Close the Client Sync Agent app.

-In the portal, on the Configure On-Premises page, select Select the Database.
+In the Azure portal, on the Configure On-Premises page, select Select the Database.

 On the Select Database page, in the Sync Member Name field, provide a name for the new sync member.
 This name is distinct from the name of the database itself.
 Select the database from the list.
 In the Sync Directions field, select Bi-directional Sync, To the Hub, or From the Hub.